Freelunch-AI/docs/brunos_notes.md

     4. __Dynamic Enforcement of communication rules between services__ (when a service/task asks KMS for a secret to be able to communicate with service B through requests, KMS checks its rules for this specific communication and decides if it will grant service/task A the secret.
 These rules can be dynamic, meaning, that you can make any rule that depends on the _state of the system_.
 The rules can be defined via diagrams.
 The state of the system is <configurations, artifacts> and is modified in response to external events (data ingestion or requests) triggering execution of several components in pipeline fashion.
 And you can monitor this to see when service/task that got rejected and what was their rejection handling procedure.
 These rejections can indicate that you havent coded the rules correctly, but the real goal is to identify implementations outside permissions & attackers.)

-#### 3. Capabilities present both in Freelunch and the Platform built with Freelunch
+#### 3. Capabilities present both in Pizza and the Platform built with Pizza

 * __Managers/Leads__ can: